ajar/gumshoe/README.md

 Installation
 -----------

-This thing's actually on the [Chrome Web Store](http://goo.gl/z8SIH).
+~~This thing's actually on the [Chrome Web Store](http://goo.gl/z8SIH).
+Can you believe it?~~

+This extension has been on the Chrome Web Store for three years.
 Can you believe it?
+In order to manually install this extension you need to:
+* Fork repository
+* Open Extension tab in Your Chrome browser [by clicking here](chrome://extensions/)
+* Turn on "Developer Mode"
+* Click "Load Unpacked" and locate extension directory
+* Click "Open"

+Congrats, you DID it =)

 Getting Started